Consensys/doc.teku/docs/reference/cli/index.md

 - `minimal` - Stores the minimal required data to follow the chain and run validators.
 Finalized states and historic blocks are pruned.

+- `prune` - Stores all blocks, but finalized states are pruned.

 The default is `minimal`.

 ### `data-storage-non-canonical-blocks-enabled`